cseblog/cseblog.github.io/_posts/2018-09-09-setting-dev-environment-for-Golang-in-Window.md

 - Awesome list -> All of necessary libraries we may need then the link below can help you find a good enough library.
 Link: [https://awesome-go.com/](https://awesome-go.com/)

-- Code review comment -> How to justify Golang code to review
+- Code review comment -> How to justify Golang code to review.
 Link: [https://github.com/golang/go/wiki/CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments)

 ### 5. Add 'go fmt' to Goland
 'go fmt' is a tool of Golang being used to format Golang code.
 We can add this tool to Goland IDE to run this tool every time the file of code is saved.

 - Add 'go fmt' to Goland